Send Your First Agent Email in 3 Minutes

 mm_test_ keys exercise the complete send path — authentication, payload validation, approval flow, and delivery webhooks — against a sandbox.
 You can iterate on your agent without risking accidental sends to real users.

-One auth model across REST, MCP, and SDK
+One auth model across REST and MCP

 Idempotent sends protect against duplicate delivery